OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/digital-io-esp.md

 Download the [source code](https://github.com/OXRS-IO/OXRS-IO-DigitalIO-ESP-FW) of the firmware from GitHub.

 ## Supported Hardware
-Any ESP32 with all GPIOs broken out and not connected to or used by additional HW
+Any ESP32 or ESP8266 with all GPIOs broken out and not connected to or used by additional hardware.

-And is designed to run as part of the [OXRS](https://oxrs.io) eco-system.
+Is designed to run as part of the [OXRS](https://oxrs.io) eco-system.